Skip to main content

 Tear-offs are a great option for homeowners who want to start from scratch.
 When you tear off your old roof and replace it with a new one, you receive a lot of benefits, such as the removal of rotted decking, and the ability to repair hidden leaks.
 Your contractor will remove all of the old materials, so they’ll be able to get a clear look into what’s going on with your roof, so the finished product will be perfect.

-Sadly, tear-offs are much more expensive than overlays.
+Sadly, tear-offs are more expensive than overlays.
 There are increased labor costs associated with this process due to extra labor.
 Your contractor has to spend time and effort removing the old material, inspecting and replacing any damaged decking, and then disposing of the old material.
-In turn, a tear-off will cost you about $1,000 or more than an overlay.
+In turn, a tear-off will cost you about $1,000 or more than a roof overlay.

 David Toth